-The LTC2492 serial input word is 13 bits long and contains two distinct sets of data.
+The LTC2494 serial input word is 16 bits long and contains two distinct sets of data.
 The first set (SGL, ODD, A2, A1, A0) is used to select the input channel.
-The second set of data (IM, FA, FB, SPD) is used to select the frequency rejection, speed mode $(1\times, 2\times)$, and temperature measurement.
+The second set of data (IM, FA, FB, SPD, GS2, GS1, GS0) is used to select the frequency rejection, speed mode (1x, 2x), temperature measurement and gain.

-After power up, the device initiates an internal reset cycle which sets the input channel to CH0 to CH1 (IN^+ = CH0, IN^- = CH1), the frequency rejection to simultaneous 50Hz/60Hz, and 1× output rate (auto-calibration enabled).
-The first conversion automatically begins at power up using this
+After power-up, the device initiates an internal reset cycle which sets the input channel to CH0-CH1 ( $IN^+=CH0$ , $IN^-=CH1$ ), the frequency rejection to simultaneous 50Hz/60Hz, 1x output rate (auto-calibration enabled), and gain = 1.
+The first conversion automatically begins at power-up using this default configuration.
+Once the conversion is complete, a new word may be written into the device.